Through his early school years, George Dumitresco won several national art contests and in 1932 was awarded Bucharest's Great National Prize,

 A great scholar, writer, philosopher, artist, doctor, he was member of the Association of writers of Vaud, the International Federation of French language writers,

 of the Association of Romanian writers and the World Union of writers-doctors.
-His artwork became the subject of many articles and publications.
+His artwork became the subject of many

 In 1978, he was the founder of the "Jura Artistique", Vallorbe (1978 - 2002), an organization that involves both local Swiss artists and exiled Romanian artists.